 Targeted Hunts Overview

 The primary objective of these hunts is to reduce animal-vehicle collisions and to allow members of the public to selectively harvest game species that pose a threat to public safety or are likely to die as a result of an injury.
-Hunters will be selected from a randomized list and will be contacted by ADF&G via telephone.
+Hunters will be selected from a randomized list and will be contacted by ADF&G via telephone or email.
 The selected hunters will be assigned a specific "targeted" area and will be permitted to hunt that designated area during the specified season dates.

 Animals designated for harvest under a targeted hunt permit will be selected by the department on a case by case basis from reports of problem moose from law enforcement or members of the public.
 The department will direct and may accompany the selected hunter to a specific area to hunt and provide guidance on which animal to harvest.